-From 2014 through 2016, the MU Extension Business Development Program (BDP) assisted Missouri companies with technical assistance and education resulting in the following outcomes:
+From 2015 through 2017, the University of Missouri Extension Business Development Program (BDP) assisted Missouri companies with technical assistance and education resulting in:

 - 29,021 jobs created or retained

 - $1.19 billion in sales increases

 This represents a more than 21 percent increase in jobs created or retained from 2014-16, sales increases of more than 13 percent and a nearly 55 percent rise in government contracts.